gruntjs/grunt-docs/Creating-plugins.md

 ### Avoid Changing the Current Working Directory: `process.cwd()`
 By default, the current working directory is set to be the directory that contains the gruntfile.
 The user can change it using `grunt.file.setBase()` in their gruntfile, but plugins should take care to not change it.

-`path.resolve('foo')` can be used to get the absolute path of the filepath 'foo' relative to the gruntfile.
+`path.resolve('foo')` can be used to get the absolute path of the filepath 'foo' relative to the `Gruntfile`.